striezel/secure-hash-algorithm/readme.md

 [![Build Status](https://travis-ci.org/Thoronador/secure-hash-algorithm.svg)](https://travis-ci.org/Thoronador/secure-hash-algorithm)

-##Purpose of the programme
+##Purpose of the program

-The sha256 programme calculates and prints SHA-256 (256bit) checksums
+The sha256 program calculates and prints SHA-256 (256bit) checksums
 of all files that are passed to it as command line parameters.
 As of version 1.1 it can also be used to calculate SHA-1 (160bit) checksums, if desired.
 Version 1.2 also offers SHA-224 (224bit checksum).

-## Programme call
+## Program call

-Since this (obviously) is a command line programme, you can call it via command line/ shell.
+Since this (obviously) is a command line program, you can call it via command line/ shell.
 A list of valid options follows below.